 - Yoga for cancer patients

-- Driving safety assessments for patients who have had surgery that may affect their ability to drive
+- Driving safety assessments for patients who have had surgery, which may have affected their ability to drive

 Scripps Center for Integrative Medicine